Understanding The Physical Symptoms Of An Anxiety Attack

 Chest pains can be a telltale sign of an anxiety attack for many people.
 The potential problem with this symptom may be that anxiety chest pain can mirror heart attack pain.
 Many people who aren’t aware that they have an anxiety disorder may attribute their symptoms to a medical cause and go to the emergency room.

 Research shows that as many as 50% of people who come to the emergency room with low-risk chest pain have moderate to severe anxiety.
-However, if you have chest pain, it’s generally best to err on the side of caution and go to the ER to get evaluated immediately.
+However, if you have chest pain, doctors often recommend to err on the side of caution and go to the ER to get evaluated immediately.

 Aside from chest pain from anxiety, some people with this disorder may also experience heart palpitations when they’re under a lot of stress.
 This symptom can occur as part of an anxiety attack or as a precursor to one.
-Either way, heart palpitations can be very unsettling.
-They are usually not serious, but it may still be best to speak to your doctor to ensure nothing life-threatening is happening.
+Either way, heart palpitations can be unsettling.
+They are usually not serious, but you may still speak to your doctor to ensure nothing life-threatening is happening.

 Dizziness

 Dizziness may occur when you’re having an anxiety attack.
 Some people may have anxiety so strongly that they sense they might faint.
-Passing out from an anxiety attack may be possible if you don’t manage to calm yourself down.
+Passing out from an anxiety attack may be possible if you struggle to regulate your breath.
+Laying down and focusing on your breathing may help.

 Trouble breathing

-Shortness of breath can be very common when people are going through anxiety issues.
+Shortness of breath can be common when people are going through anxiety issues.
 For example, if you have social anxiety disorder, experiencing shortness of breath might not be unusual when you’re in public.
-However, it could also signal the beginning of an anxiety attack.
+However, this symptom could also signal the beginning of an anxiety attack.

 Hot and cold flashes